ciaranmckenna/reading-list/README.md

 # reading-list
-This a CRUD project to enable users to manage their own reading lists
+This is a CRUD project allowing users to manage their reading lists.